Horse Supplements

 4. Equine Supplements

 Standardbred horse racing puts a lot of strain on your horse’s joints, muscles, and ligaments.
 It’s important to keep those parts of your horse in good shape for good sport horse performance.
-Active ingredients, such as glucosamine, are great for promoting overall health, but especially when it comes to standardbred horse racing.
-This is because glucosamine helps build good joint health.

 When it comes to choosing a horse supplement for standardbred racing, you need to find a formula that contains active ingredients like glucosamine and is devoid of fillers.
 We’re especially partial to TRI-ACTA for Equine and its maximum strength counterpart, TRI-ACTA H.A. for Equine.
 Each of these supplements consists of 100% active ingredients, as well as ingredients like glucosamine to help support overall standardbred horse racing health.